coinflex-exchange/v2/source/includes/_v2_websocket.md

 }
 ```

-**Channel Update Frequency:** 50ms
+**Channel Update Frequency:** Real-time

-This websocket subscription to provide best ask/bid stream in real-time.
-The change event is pushed per best ask/bid update in real-time
+This websocket subscription streams the best bid and ask in real-time.
+Messages are pushed on every best bid/ask update in real-time

 <sub>**Request Parameters**</sub>